tobeybill/TISATAFL/report/Report.md

 ## Abstract

-This study examines the impact of CEO and Director compensation and firm performance.
-We conducted a regression analysis on a set of determinants derived from academic literature regarding C-suite and Director compensation.
-Our four use cases are:
+This study examines the impact of CEO and Director compensation on firm performance.
+We conducted a regression analysis on a set of determinants derived from academic literature regarding C-suite and Director compensation to determine over or underpayment of these individuals.
+Our four cases of analysis and hypothesis for them are:

 1. Both CEOs and directors are overcompensated.
 Firm performance will suffer due to backscratching and underperforming executives.